Back with a vengeance with part 2 of my Turkey trip.

 We struck gold here.
 The old town and its cobble stone lanes, wonderful little craft shops (found a boot maker to repair my broken sandal), berbers (my husband had a hot towel, sharp razor Turkish shave) and Greek orthodox churches are strong reminders of its Greek heritage.
 In the early 1920s, a formal population exchange took place between Greece and Turkey and approximately 2 million Greeks and Turks were forcibly moved.

 We made Canakkale our stop off point for Gelibolu (Gallipoli).
 With a giant replica of the Trojan horse front and centre in the lively town square and three Anzac hotels, we knew we were going to like this town.
 It serves the Gallipoli tourists well with some interesting walks and cafes.

-The boat trip over was interesting particularly when we met an older Turkish man dressed in military uniform going to Gallipoli for a Korean War memorial service.
+The boat trip across the Dardenelles was interesting, particularly when we met an older Turkish man dressed in military uniform going to Gallipoli for a Korean War memorial service.